davidgasquez/awesome-duckdb/README.md

 ### Web Clients

 - [Online DuckDB Shell](https://shell.duckdb.org/) - Online DuckDB shell powered by WebAssembly.
-- [SQL Playground](https://sql.quacking.cloud) - DuckDB-WASM based SQL playground for running queries on local or remote data, being able to show data as tables or visually as graphs.
+- [SQL Workbench](https://sql-workbench.com) - DuckDB-WASM based SQL Workbench for running queries on local or remote data, being able to show data as tables or visually as graphs, and sharing queries via URLs.
 - [Sekuel Playground](https://sekuel.com/playground/) - Query your local parquet, csv, json.
 Your data will not be sent out of the device you are using.
 - [CSVFiddle](https://csvfiddle.io/) - Free tool to explore and share insights from CSV files using SQL.
 Import data, write SQL, then instantly share it with anyone.
 - [Codapi](https://codapi.org/duckdb/) - Embed executable code snippets directly into your product documentation, online course or blog post.